 When you visit the AdBlock website we collect IP address, unique ID, logging of some of the button clicks on our website (clicking download, for example) and user event logging data.
 When the AdBlock extension communicates with AdBlock servers, we receive the computer’s IP address.

 We know more about you personally if you have paid for AdBlock.

 When you donate from the AdBlock website, we collect and store all information, excluding the credit card number, given during the payment process.
 This includes IP address, unique ID, logging some of the button clicks (payment, download buttons) and user event logging.
 AdBlock does not handle or have access to full credit card numbers, bank account details or payment account login information.
 Each payment processor stores and uses the data you provide them differently.

 We do not target or sell any of the data we collect, personally identifiable or not.
 Selling user data goes against everything we stand for as a company.
 And after a certain length of time, we obfuscate all personally identifiable information in our logs, making all the data we have completely anonymous.

-We get statistics from Google Analytics and the AdBlock extension that tell us, for example, the language your browser is set to and the country you're in.
-None of the information that we collect is personally identifiable.
+We get statistics from Google Analytics and the AdBlock extension, such as the language your browser is set to and the country you're in.
+None of that information is personally identifiable.

-If you provide debugging information as part of troubleshooting an issue, AdBlock tells us your operating system version, which browser you're using and its version, how long it's been since you installed AdBlock, which version of AdBlock you're using, which options you have set, which filter lists you're subscribed to, any custom filters you've added, and (if you give us permission to collect it) which extensions you have installed and whether they're enabled.
+If you provide debugging information as part of troubleshooting an issue, AdBlock tells us your operating system version, which browser you're using and its version, how long it's been since you installed AdBlock, which version of AdBlock you're using, which options you have enabled, which filter lists you're subscribed to, any custom filters you've added, and (if you give us permission to collect it) which extensions you have installed and whether they're enabled.